Runge and Mergelyan theorems on families of open Riemann surfaces: Families of directed holomorphic immersions and of conformal minimal immersions

 Holomorphic immersions directed by $\boldA$ are called {\em holomorphic null curves} in $\C^n$.
 The real and the imaginary part of a holomorphic null immersion $X\to\C^n$ are conformal harmonic immersions $X\to\R^n$.
 Such immersions parameterize minimal surfaces, hence are called conformal minimal immersions.
 Conversely, every conformal minimal immersion $X\to \R^n$ is locally (on any simply connected domain) the real part of a holomorphic null curve.
 See \cite{AlarconForstnericLopez2021,Osserman1986} for more information.

-Directed holomorphic immersions were studied by Alarc\'on and Forstneri\v c in \cite{AlarconForstneric2014IM}.
-Under the assumption that $A$ is an Oka manifold, they proved an Oka principle with Runge and Mergelyan approximation for holomorphic $A$-immersions \cite[Theorems 2.6 and 7.2]{AlarconForstneric2014IM}.
+Effective methods for construction directed holomorphic immersions were developed by Alarc\'on and Forstneri\v c in \cite{AlarconForstneric2014IM}.
+Assuming that $A$ is an Oka manifold, they proved an Oka principle with Runge and Mergelyan approximation for holomorphic $A$-immersions \cite[Theorems 2.6 and 7.2]{AlarconForstneric2014IM}.
 They also showed that every holomorphic $A$-immersion can be approximated by holomorphic $A$-embeddings when $n\ge 3$, and by proper holomorphic $A$-embeddings under an additional assumption on the cone \cite[Theorem 8.1]{AlarconForstneric2014IM}.
 Alarc\'on and Castro-Infantes \cite{AlarconCastro-Infantes2019APDE} added interpolation to the picture.
 A parametric Oka principle for $A$-immersions was proved in \cite[Theorem 5.3]{ForstnericLarusson2019CAG}.
 Algebraic $A$-immersions from affine Riemann surfaces are studied in \cite{AlarconLarusson2025Crelle} under the assumption that $A$ is algebraically elliptic in the sense of Gromov \cite{Gromov1989} (see also \cite[Definition 5.6.13]{Forstneric2017E}).
 Several cones arising in geometric applications, in particular the null quadric $\boldA$ \eqref{eq:nullq}, are algebraically elliptic.
-More recently, Alarc\'on et al.\ \cite{AlarconForstnericLarusson2024} obtained h-principles for algebraic immersions directed by cones which are flexible in the sense of Arzhantsev et al.\ \cite{ArzhantsevFlennerKalimanKutzschebauchZaidenberg2013}.
+Recently, Alarc\'on et al.\ \cite{AlarconLarusson2025Crelle,AlarconForstnericLarusson2024} obtained h-principles for algebraic immersions directed by cones which are flexible in the sense of Arzhantsev et al.\ \cite{ArzhantsevFlennerKalimanKutzschebauchZaidenberg2013}.
 Minor variations of these results for the null cone \eqref{eq:nullq} yield similar results for conformal minimal immersions of open Riemann surfaces in Euclidean spaces; see the monograph \cite{AlarconForstnericLopez2021}.

 The main advantage of the techniques in the mentioned papers, when compared to the previously known results, is that they allow a complete control of the conformal structure of the resulting directed curves or minimal surfaces.
 By using the approximation results developed in the present paper, one can go substantially further and construct families of such objects with a control of the conformal structure of every member of the family, which may depend continuously or smoothly on a parameter.
 We now present a few specific results in this direction, which are only the tip of an iceberg of possibilities.